 Cattails, or Typha, is a flowering plant commonly found throughout the northern hemisphere in marshy areas and around the borders of streams and lakes.

-Cattails are one of the most recognizable of water plants due to the unique appearance of their flower stems.
+Cattails are one of the most recognizable water plants due to the unique appearance of their flower stems.

-This unique appearance is due to a straight stem on which is a sausage-shaped arrangement of densely packed female flowers topped by a pointed spike of male flowers.
+This unique appearance is due to a straight stem on a sausage-shaped arrangement of densely packed female flowers topped by a pointed spike of male flowers.
 This method is where the plant gets its name due to the resemblance of the flowering stem to a tufted cat’s tail.

 Source of Information on Cattails